KMPG82/cpsc-335-project-1/readme-algo-1.txt

 How to Execute Program for Algorithm 1:

+1. Install Python:
-1. Please download Python from https://www.python.org/downloads/ if not already installed.
+   -Please download Python from https://www.python.org/downloads/ if not
+    already installed.

+2. Set up Visual Studio Code:
-2. Open Visual Studio Code, click on extensions (on the left side bar), type Python in the search box, and install the Python extension by Microsoft if not already installed.
+   -Open Visual Studio Code, click on extensions (on the left side bar).

+   -Type Python in the search box, and install the Python extension by
+    Microsoft if not already installed.

-3. Open project-1-algo-1.py file.
+3. Open the Program:
+   -Open project-1-algo-1.py file in Visual Studio Code.

+4. Run the Program:
+   -Hover over the play button (it should look like this: ▶) near the
+    top right corner of the window.
+If it doesn't say "Run Python File", click on the arrow pointing down that is next to the play button and a dropdown will appear.

+   -From the options the dropdown provides, click "Run Python File".

-4. To run the program, click on the run button near the top left of the window.
-A terminal should pop up displaying the output of the program with respect to the test cases we provided below the program.
+   -A terminal should pop up displaying the output of the program with
+    respect to the provided input.

+5. Add Your Own Test Cases:
-5. To test the program using your own test cases, please scroll down until you see our test cases section.
-Then using the same format at our test cases, add your own test case.
+   -To test the program using your own test cases, please scroll down until you see our test cases section.

+   -Then using the same format as our test cases, add your own test case.

+6. Run Program with New Test Cases:
-6. Once added, click on the run button again.
+   -Once added, click on the play button again to run the program.